ysyk2021/the-power-of-diversity-and-inclusion-metrics-in-managing-a-diverse-workforce/src/chapter-8-3.md

-# Addressing Potential Risks and Consequences of Diversity and Inclusion Metrics

 In this chapter, we will explore the potential risks and consequences associated with using diversity and inclusion metrics in managing a diverse workforce.
 While metrics can be valuable tools for measuring progress and driving change, it is important to approach their implementation with caution.
 Understanding and mitigating these risks is essential to ensure that diversity and inclusion metrics are used responsibly and effectively.
 Let's delve into addressing the potential risks and consequences of diversity and inclusion metrics.